sisiyao/Noted/docs/development_readme.md

 ## Minimum Viable Product

 Noted is a web application for collecting and organizing beautiful notes, built using Ruby on Rails and React / Redux.
-The inspiration for this app was derived from both Google Keep and Evernote.
+The inspiration for this app was derived from Google Keep and Evernote.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data, and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
 - [ ] Notes in a tile view
-- [ ] Folders for organizing notes (i.e. "collections")
+- [ ] Collections for organizing notes (hybrid of notebooks & tags)
 - [ ] Rich Text Editing
-- [ ] Infinite Scroll
-- [ ] Search notes by title / content / label
+- [ ] Search notes by title / body / collection
 - [ ] Production README [sample](../README.md)

 ## Design Docs